upavadi/tng-wp-login/README.md

 The code is licenced under the [MIT licence](http://opensource.org/licenses/MIT)

 ## Introduction
-This widget is designed to replicate the Wordpress login / log out task and also logs into [TNG ( The Next Generation of Genealogy Sitebuilding )](http://www.tngsitebuilding.com/).
+This widget is designed to replicate the Wordpress login/log out task and also logs into TNG ( The Next Generation of Genealogy Sitebuilding )](http://www.tngsitebuilding.com/).

+Log In: User may login using UserName or User Email.
+If UserName exists in TNG database, user is also logged into TNG.

+Password Reset: Wordpress Password-Reset

 #### WP-TNG Integration ####
 Integration is achieved by displaying TNG content within Wordpress wrapper.
 There are 2 main methods of acheiving this.